Quality of life comparison

 In United States, 3.9% of adults are unemployed as of 2018.
 In Luxembourg, that number is 5.4% as of 2019.

 be 15.9% more likely to live below the poverty line

 In United States, 15.1% live below the poverty line as of 2010.
 In Luxembourg, however, that number is 17.5% as of 2018.

 United States has a top tax rate of 39.6% as of 2016.
 In Luxembourg, the top tax rate is 43.6% as of 2016.

 be 73.7% less likely to die during childbirth

 In United States, approximately 19.0 women per 100,000 births die during labor as of 2017.
 In Luxembourg, 5.0 women do as of 2017.

-In United States, approximately 5.3 children die before they reach the age of one as of 2020.
-In Luxembourg, on the other hand, 3.3 children do as of 2020.
+In United States, approximately 5.2 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Luxembourg, on the other hand, 3.2 children do as of 2022.